JasherIO/jasher.io/src/data/blog/2019-02-22-latest-update-brings-friends-list.md

 ---
 [Learn more...](https://www.reddit.com/r/RocketLeague/comments/ascl98/rocket_league_patch_notes_v158_friends_update/)

-The Diestro, a new Dominus hitbox battle-car,
+The Diestro, a new Dominus hitbox battle-car, comes with the **Ferocity Crate**.

 # Around the Community